Industry crisis summit sets foundations for recovery - but urgency now needed to save pig sector

 Here are some of the key points to come out of the roundtable meeting:

 A plan for the backlog - Minister Prentis has suggested that further groups are convened to look at the logistics of easing the backlog, including the capacity available in individual plants, as the basis for a coherent plan to get more pigs off farms.

 Processors said they have been working to full capacity during weekdays, meaning further shifts would have to occur at the weekend.
-However, Defra’s latest monthly slaughter figures for January suggest extra slaughter capacity is there (see notes, below).
+However, Defra’s latest monthly slaughter figures for January suggest extra slaughter capacity is there (see below).